oSumAtrIX/osum-player/README.md

 > **Note**: You can use your mouse wheel on the seekbar or album cover to adjust the volume.

+## 🚀 Action launcher

+You can use the action launcher to quickly perform actions such as playing a song, or changing and toggling settings.
+The acton launcher can be opened anytime by typing `>` everywhere or in the quick search bar.

 ## 🚩 Marker

 To add a marker, press `CTRL+M`.
 The marker will appear on the seekbar which can be useful to highlight or mark favourite parts.